-CDI 2 CDI 1 CDIY/CDIJ/CDIU25 CDIP/CDICh CDIAm different Nationalities.
+CDI2 CDI1 CDIY/CDIJ/CDIU25 CDIP/CDICh CDIAm In a Jury of 5, at least 2 must be foreign and of different Nationalities.
 In a jury of 3, at least 1 foreign.
-1 National Grand Prix Judge from host NF different Nationalities.
+1 National Grand Prix Judge from host NF may be appointed in a GJ of 5.
+Per diem for Judges: EUR 120 In a Jury of 5, at least 2 must be foreign and of different Nationalities.
 In a jury of 3, at least 1 foreign.
-1 National Grand Prix Judge from host NF may be appointed in a GJ of 3, In a jury of three members there must be at least two foreign Judges of different nationalities and in a jury of five members there must be at least two foreign Judges of different nationalities (outside Europe, there must be at least one foreign Judge in ground jury of five.
-In a jury of three members there must be at least two foreign Judges of different nationalities and in a jury of five members there must be at least two foreign Judges of different nationalities (outside Europe, there must be at least one foreign judge in a jury of three). foreign and of different Nationalities.
+1 National Grand Prix Judge from host NF may be appointed in a GJ of 3, and 2 in a GJ of 5.
+Per diem for Judges: EUR 120 Judge from host NF may also be appointed in a ground jury of five.
+In a jury of three members there must be at least two foreign Judges of different nationalities and in a jury of five members there must be at least two foreign Judges of different nationalities (outside Europe, there must be at least one foreign Judge in a jury of three).
+Per diem for Judges: EUR 120 Judge from host NF may also be appointed in a ground jury of five.
+In a jury of three members there must be at least two foreign Judges of different nationalities and in a jury of five members there must be at least two foreign Judges of different nationalities (outside Europe, there must be at least one foreign judge in a jury of three).
+Per diem for Judges: EUR 120 Judges.
+In a Jury of 5, at least 2 must be foreign and of different Nationalities.
 In a jury of 3, at least 1 foreign.
 1 National Grand Prix Judge from host NF may be appointed in a GJ of 3, and 2 in a GJ of 5.
 Per diem for Judges: EUR 120

-Categories of International Official Dressage Events only for CDIOs - Special Regulations for FEI Championships and Games.
+Categories\ of International Official Dressage Events \ only for CDIOs - Special Regulations for FEI Championships and Games.

-CDIO5 CDIO4 CDIO3 CDIO2 CDIOU25/CDIOY/ CDIOJ/CDIOP/ CDIOCh Participation including host NF All Athletes and Horses must be registered with the FEI must be registered with the FEI 1 Horse per Athlete invited including host NF All Athletes and including host NF All Athletes and Horses must be registered with the FEI Age Athletes from 16 years.
+CDIO5 CDIO4 CDIO3 CDIO2 CDIOU25/CDIOY/ CDIOJ/CDIOP/ CDIOCh Participation Minimum 6 NF invited including host NF All Athletes and Horses must be registered with the FEI To participate an Athlete/Horse combination must have achieved a minimum of 64% in a Grand Prix at two different CDI3/ CDI4, CDI-W/CDI5 or CDIO3/CDIO4 after 01 January the previous year (Consolation Competitions do not count).
+1 Horse per Athlete including host NF All Athletes and Horses invited including host NF All Athletes and including host NF All Athletes and Horses must be registered with the FEI Age Athletes from 16 years.
 Horses: from 8 years Athletes from 16 years.
 Horses: from 8 years Athletes from 16 years.
 Horses: from 8 years Athletes from 16 years.
-Horses: from 8 years Athletes; See FEI GRs, Horses: from 6 years (J/Ch) from 7 years (Y), from 8 years (U25) Ponies: from 6 years Athletes participate under the jurisdiction of the country participate under the jurisdiction of the jurisdiction of the country from which , , , , , , , , , , , , , , , , , , , , Over 18: Athletes may only participate under the jurisdiction of the
+Horses: from 8 years Athletes; See FEI GRs, Horses: from 6 years (J/Ch) from 7 years (Y), from 8 years (U25) Ponies: from 6 years Athletes participate under the jurisdiction of the country participate under the jurisdiction of the jurisdiction of the country from which Over 18: Athletes may only participate under the jurisdiction of the